wismerite/ym2151-composer/README.md

     * A comment, delimited by a semicolon after any commands or data

 **spi**: file extenstion for "SP Instrument"
+* `.spi` files are very similar to `.spt`
-* An instrument is really just a series of commands send to the YM2151 which configures its operators and modulators.
+    * just a series of commands send to the YM2151 which configures the operators to produce a specific timbre.
 * Each line *must* have:
     * An integer representing the YM2151 command followed by a comma
     * An integer representing the value for the command